fernandobritto/product-qualifier-api/README.md

 # eclectic-wp-theme

-:globe_with_meridians: Moderno tema responsivo feito para WordPress. :globe_with_meridians:
+:globe_with_meridians: Moderno tema responsivo. :globe_with_meridians: